rarible/protocol/docs/union-sdk.md

     The difference between them is the chain Id and the Rarible API endpoint.

-2. If you're creating any sort of blockchain application which will interact with users you'll still need to implement connect metamask button in order to get their wallet connected.
+2. If you're creating any sort of blockchain application which will interact with users you'll still need to implement connect Metamask button in order to get their wallet connected.

 ## Metamask integration with Rarible